elusivecodes/FrostDateTime/README.md

 **Set Minutes**

-Set the minutes of the hour in current timezone.
+Set the minutes of the hour in current timeZone.

 - `minutes` is a number representing the minutes of the hour (between *0* and *59*).
 - `seconds` is a number representing the seconds of the minute (between *0* and *59*), and will default to the current value.